nvohra0016/nvohra0016.github.io/_talks/kalman_filter.md

 ---
-title: "An Introduction to Kalman Filters"
+title: "An introduction to Kalman filters using the heat equation"
 collection: talks
 excerpt: "We present an investigation into Kalman filters and their applications in BMS"
 date: 09-2025